 When traveling, finding where to stay in a new city is always a most perplexing part of the planning.
 When you know the place it’s easy to figure out which location is ideal.
 However, when you have no idea where to even begin this can literally do your head in.

 One thing I was certain of, traveling with kids for an extended period of time would only work well by staying in an apartment.
-This one fact greatly narrowed my search and options.
+This one fact greatly narrowed my search and options for this trip to Spain.

 After a lot of research, reading everything out there on the web and listening to advice in various Facebook groups, Solaga, which specializes in Malaga vacation rentals, was the bright spot for me.
 Immediately I knew I wanted to work with them when, Steffen (the owner), was full of advice and understood all my needs for me and my family.